zkhin/backend/integration-testing/scripts/README.md

 ## Getting Started

-You will need `npm` and `node` already installed on your system.
-Run `npm install` in this directory (or one level up) to install needed dependencies.
+You will need `yarn` and `node` already installed on your system.
+Run `yarn install` in this directory (or one level up) to install needed dependencies.

 The scripts require a number of access keys and IDs of the target AWS environment (ie beta or production) to be set as environment variables.
 The easiest way to do this is to create a `.env` file in this directory.
 Example `.env` file: